Probabilistic channel simulation using coherence: Introduction

-In this work, we focus on the probablistic channel simulation using coherence, characterizing the relation between the maximum success probability and the distance from simulated channel $\cL$ and target channel $\cN$.
-In the first part, we show three cases of channel simulation with MIO depending on the types of the resource state. (i) If the resource state is the rank-$m$ maximally coherent state $\omega=\Psi_m$, we provide the analytical expression of maximal success probability. (ii) If the resource state $\omega$ is a pure coherent state, we derive the non-zero success probability. (iii) If the resource state $\omega$ is a general coherent state, we provide an efficiently computable semidefinite programs (SDP) to achieve the maximal success probability.
+In this paper, we focus on the probabilistic channel simulation using coherence, characterizing the relation between the maximal success probability and the distance from simulated channel $\cL$ and target channel $\cN$.
+In the first part, we show three cases of channel simulation with MIO depending on the types of the resource state. (i) If the resource state is the rank-$m$ maximally coherent state $\omega=\Psi_m$, we provide the analytical expression of maximal success probability. (ii) If the resource state $\omega$ is a pure coherent state, we derive the non-zero success probability. (iii) If the resource state $\omega$ is a general coherent state, we provide an efficiently computable semidefinite program (SDP) to achieve the maximal success probability.
 In the second part, we concentrate on the channel simulation with DIO.
-We proved that if the target channel $\cN$ is not a resource nonactivating channel~\cite{liu2017resource}, then it cannot be simulated exactly by DIO with any resource state, both deterministically and probabilistically.
+It was proved in Ref.~\cite{theurer2019quantifying} that if the target channel $\cN$ is not a resource nonactivating channel, then it cannot be simulated exactly by DIO with any resource state deterministically.
+We further \update{show} that such an exact simulation is impossible even in probabilistic scenarios.
 We then provide the efficiently computable SDP for achieving the maximal success probability of channel simulation with DIO.
-Our work fills an important gap in the literature by establishing the probabilistic toolbox for the key resource of quantum coherence.
+Our paper fills an important gap in the literature by establishing the probabilistic toolbox for the key resource of quantum coherence.